ceeblockchain/sharing-is-caring-123/information.md

 # The impact of our solution on the crisis

 We believe that our showcase can be quickly transformed into a deployed network of nodes can act as trustless gateways for document and research content submissions which can then be subsequently cross-verified for timestamp, document integrity and supplied identity across the entire network.
-This will radically shorten the amount of time needed to (a) verify the origin of the document and thus, IPR ownership (b) access a tamper-proof copy of a document from anywhere in the world (c) track all activities related to a uniquelly identifiable research material across its lifecycle.
+This will radically shorten the amount of time needed to :

+(a) verify the origin of the document and thus, IPR ownership (b) access a tamper-proof copy of a document from anywhere in the world (c) track all activities related to a uniquely identifiable research material across its lifecycle.